 The station got off to a violent start on the night of September 8, 1858, when three laborers attacked and killed three station employees wielding axes and a hammer.
-Employee Silas St. John's arm was nearly severed by an axe blow, but he managed to grab a rifle and a pistol and began firing, at which point the attackers fled.
-Silas lay in agony for several days, and fought off coyotes, vultures, and wolves, before help finally arrived.
-Silas lost his left arm, but recovered.
+An ax blow nearly severed employee Silas St. John's arm, but he managed to grab a rifle and a pistol and began firing, at which point the attackers fled.
+Silas lay in agony for several days and fought off coyotes, vultures, and wolves before help finally arrived.
+Silas lost his left arm but recovered.
 The first Butterfield mail stage arrived on October 2, 1858.

-A Confederate Army foraging party that was gathering stray cattle was attacked at Dragoon Springs on May 5, 1862, by Apaches under command of Cochise and Francisco.
-Four Confederate soldiers were killed, and buried at the stage station.
+A Confederate Army foraging party gathering stray cattle was attacked at Dragoon Springs on May 5, 1862, by Apaches under Cochise and Francisco's command.
+Four Confederate soldiers were killed and buried at the stage station.
 Their graves can be seen today.

-One can also continue hiking (or driving) for another mile along Forest Road 4232 to the Dragoon Springs area, in Jordan Canyon.
+One can also continue hiking (or driving) for another mile along Forest Road 4232 to the Dragoon Springs area in Jordan Canyon.
 A rock wall among the oak trees in the wash may be Dragoon Spring.
 If so, it is in disrepair, as I did not see any water.
-A well beaten cow path heads up Jordan Canyon for aways before fading away. - Jan 07 2011 Preston the yeti
+A well-beaten cow path heads up Jordan Canyon for aways before fading away.